 A CSA mission specialist born in Sault Ste.
 Marie, Ont., Bondar blasted into space from the Kennedy Space Center on an eight-day flight aboard the shuttle Discovery with six other astronauts.

 “The STS-042 Mission featured experiments that focused on physiological changes in the weightless environment,” explains the CSA website.

 “Subjects of study included: eye motion and the inner ear; the elongation of the spine and back pain; energy expenditure during a spaceflight; the nervous system and changes in the balance system; the separation of certain kinds of molecules and cells from complex mixtures; and finally, the after-effects of spaceflight.”

 2003 BONDAR STAMP

-The eight stamps were designed by Pierre-Yves Pelletier in spherical shapes that call to mind the path of an orbit.
+The stamps were designed by Pierre-Yves Pelletier in spherical shapes calling to mind the path of an orbit.
 The twinkling star is an image found on the CSA logo; it represents a productive, energy-producing star, believed to have influence over human destiny.
 Its twinkling appearance is the result of holographic hot stamping and micro-embossing.

 Each stamp highlights part of the respective astronaut’s mission, and the back of the stamp pane provides brief descriptions.